About Pike

 Category Overview

-Fish is a great source of lysine, which can help inhibit or lessen herpes outbreaks.
+Fish is a great source of lysine, which can help inhibit or soothe herpes outbreaks.
 Fish also contains omega-3 fatty acids, which can lower inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.Practical Recommendations

 As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
 For instance:

-Drinking enough water to keep yourself hydrated and remove toxins from your body.
-Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.
+Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
+Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.

 L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.